Stay Warm, Stay Safe, and Save in Winter Weather

 • Budget Billing — Budget Billing is a service available to customers who prefer to avoid significant fluctuations in their monthly utility bills.
 To achieve this, Austin Energy takes an average of a customer's previous 12 months of utility bills to calculate an average utility bill payment.

-Take Advantage of These Rebates and ResourcesSave money and energy with smart thermostats
+Take Advantage of These Rebates and Resources

-• Residential Water Rebates — Austin Water provides several rebates to residential customers:
+• Residential Water Rebates — Austin Water provides several rebates to residential customers.

 Tips for Saving Energy